LeToya Luckett: Relationships

+In 2022, Luckett began dating entrepreneur Taleo Coles, whom she married on July 27, 2024, in Houston, Texas.

 Endorsements

 In 2010, Luckett became the new face of Luster's Hair Care replacing Karyn White.
 She appeared on the product line's boxes, billboards and commercials.

 Lady Elle Boutique

 In 2003, Luckett became the owner of Lady Elle Boutique, an upscale women's boutique.
 She originally opened this clothing boutique in the Uptown Park shopping center in her hometown of Houston, Texas as Lady L Boutique but later renamed it to Lady Elle Boutique.
 In 2008, the singer opened the store's second location in The Galleria in Houston.

 Philanthropy

 After the release of her first solo album, Luckett became involved in philanthropic activity.
 She has participated in various events like the "Women in Entertainment Empowerment Summit".
 She was also part of the national tour of the "Hip-Hop Summit Action Network 'Get Your Money Right' a Financial Empowerment Summit."

 She visits schools to motivate and encourage children to study and to further their education after graduation.
 She also speaks on the subject of violence and domestic abuse.